opencitations/wcw/README.md

 >  4. [**pusher**](Pusher) a module to disambiguate, deduplicate, and load citation and bibliographic data
 >    in Wikidata that reuses code already developed by the wikidata community as much as possible.

-The repository folder structure reflects these same modules that constitue the entire workflow.
+The repository folder structure reflects these same modules that constitute the entire workflow.

 ## Instructions
-Each module has a `README` file that contains specific instructions on how to setup the execution environment, on how to configure the modules and how to run them.
+Each module has a `README` file that contains specific instructions on how to set up the execution environment, on how to configure the modules and how to run them.
 Here, only a general overview of the entire process is given.